 Heron Lake is a tiny city located in the state of Minnesota.
 With a population of 596 people and just one neighborhood, Heron Lake is the 438th largest community in Minnesota.
-Much of the housing stock in Heron Lake was built prior to World War II, making it one of the older and more historic cities in the country.
+Heron Lake has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Heron Lake is a blue-collar town, with 36.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Heron Lake is generally considered to be a blue-collar town.
+36.80% of the Heron Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Heron Lake is a city of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Heron Lake who work in food service (15.73%), management occupations (8.15%), and teaching (7.30%).

 Because of many things, Heron Lake is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Heron Lake really has some of the features that families look for when choosing a good community to raise children.
 Is Heron Lake perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.